Zimbabwe national rugby union team: Golden Generation: 1980s and 1990s

-2000s - Decline
+Decline: 2000s

 As with many other sports, over the years, numerous talented young Zimbabwean rugby players have emigrated to play for other nations, mainly South Africa but also Australia, Scotland and other European countries.
 This trend has continued with players being attracted abroad by better playing and coaching facilities, as well as being pushed by the ever-declining economic climate in their country of origin.

 The Sables began the decade in poor form, losing all four of their matches in the 2000 Africa Cup, against Namibia and a South African Amateur XV; the team narrowly improved in the following edition in 2001, being able to defeat Namibia once by the score of 27 to 26.
 In the penultimate 2002 edition, Zimbabwe played a close and tense game against Namibia in Harare, but ultimately lost 30 to 42, failing to qualify for the 2003 Rugby World Cup.

 As the decade continued, Zimbabwe slowly faded from the African rugby scene; the 2004 campaign was disastrous, as Zimbabwe lost to Madagascar for the first time, and were later thrashed by Namibia.
 The 2007 Rugby World Cup qualifying campaign was also a disaster, with Zimbabwe losing to Zambia, an opponent they had traditionally dominated.
 By 2008, the Sables hit rock bottom, losing in the first round of the qualifying for the 2011 World Cup.

-2010s - Revival
+Revival: 2010s

 The 2010s began with hope for Zimbabwe.
 The Sables won Pool C of the 2010 Africa Cup, beating Botswana and Madagascar, although the final stages were cancelled and Zimbabwe could not compete for the title.
 The following year, after a reform of the Africa Cup divisions, Zimbabwe were placed in Group 1B, alongside familiar foes the Ivory Coast and Madagascar and Uganda.
 Zimbabwe won the division, defeating both Madagascar and Uganda.

 They won the Africa Cup for the first time in 2012.

 Zimbabwe won the 2024 Rugby Africa Cup, upsetting nine-time champions Namibia in the semi-final, their first victory over their southern African rivals in 23 years.
-Zimbabwe repeated this feat in the 2025 Rugby Africa Cup, defeating Namibia 30-28 in the final and qualifying for the 2027 Rugby World Cup, their first since 1991.
+Zimbabwe repeated this feat in the 2025 Rugby Africa Cup, defeating Namibia 30–28 in the final and qualifying for the 2027 Rugby World Cup, their first since 1991.